nicklockwood/iVersion/README.md

     @property (nonatomic, assign) BOOL useAllAvailableLanguages;

 By default, iVersion will use all available languages in the iVersion.bundle, even if used in an app that does not support localisation.
-If you would prefer to restrict iVersion to only use the same set of languages that your application already supports, set this property to NO. (Defaults to YES).
+If you would prefer to restrict iVersion to only use the same set of languages that your application already supports, set this property to NO (YES by default).

     @property (nonatomic, assign) BOOL disableAlertViewResizing;